 the units to be used if applicable; and

 whether the item is mandatory (M), optional (O) or conditional (C).
 Conditional indicates that the item is mandatory if specified conditions are met (e.g., providing all covariance matrix elements if any are provided).

+NOTE – Table 3-3 is mandatory for OBJECT1.
+If it is required to have a second relative metadata/data table for OBJECT2 then the RELATIVE_DATA_WRT keyword must be present for both metadata/data sections and will indicate whether the metadata/data section relates to either Object 1 or Object 2.

 Table 3-3 : CDM KVN Relative Motion Metadata/Data